About

-Mojo first appeared on the independent online music scene in 2008 with an industrial cover of Malvina Reynolds’ classic song “Little Boxes”.
-Mojo’s Army has continued to release music steadily ever since, beginning with a full length album “It’s Hard” in 2009, a 5-song EP “Summer’s End” in 2010, an EP of dance mixes in early 2012 (“Big Tips”), and a remastered version of “It’s Hard” in 2012.
+Mojo first appeared on the independent online music scene in 2008 with the release of his wicked industrial cover of Malvina Reynolds’ classic “Little Boxes”.
+Mojo’s Army has continued to steadily release albums, EPs and singles ever since, beginning with 2009’s full length debut “It’s Hard”.
+Buy or stream it all at http://mojosarmy.bandcamp.com.

 Equipment

-Mojo’s Army uses Epiphone and Fender guitars; D’Addario and Ernie Ball strings; Peavey and Fender amps; effects from Waves, Line 6, Zoom, Behringer, Digitech, Electro-Harmonix, Ibanez and Boss; various digital effects and loops in Logic and GarageBand on an Apple MacBook Pro, and of course a self-modded classic Russian Big Muff Pi.
+Mojo’s Army uses Epiphone, Charvel, and Fender guitars; D’Addario strings; Peavey and Fender amps; effects from Waves, Line 6, Zoom, Behringer, Digitech, Electro-Harmonix, Ibanez and Boss; various digital effects and loops in Logic and GarageBand on an Apple MacBook Pro, and of course a self-modded classic Russian Big Muff Pi.
 Mojo does love that Big Muff.
 I know you know what we mean.

 Trivia

-Mojo named the band partly after his early online gaming career beta-testing Bungie‘s pre-Halo game Myth, where he controlled armies of savage undead warriors in battle… and partly after the slogan “Army of One”, knowing that it was to be primarily a one-man band.
+Mojo named the project partly after the nickname earned in his early online gaming career beta-testing Bungie‘s pre-Halo game Myth, where he controlled armies of savage undead warriors in battle… and partly after the slogan “Army of One”, knowing that it was to be a one-man band with a potential Army of collaborators.